cloudmatrix/signedimp/README.txt

 The file can contain hashes for different kinds of data; "m" indicates a module hash while "d" indicates a generic data file.
-The format of the fingerprint and signature depend on the types of key being used.
+The format of the fingerprint and signature depend on the types of key being used; treat them as ASCII blobs.

 To create a manifest file you will need a key object that includes the private key data.
 You can then use the functions in the "tools" submodule::